treeverse/lakeFS/docs/reference/retention.md

   `master/`, but _not_ for prefix `staging/`.
 After expiring, no object will be visible with that name.

+  Attempting to open an expired object will fail with HTTP status code [410 Gone][http-gone].
+This can happen e.g. via using an already-known path.

 ## Filters

 Filters consist currently of a two types, `prefix` and `uncommitted`.